-The BrightEye 70 is a highly versatile embedder/disembedder.
-Because of this versatility and its compact form factor, the BrightEye 70 is very useful in applications where size and versatility are important.
-Examples of possible BrightEye 70 multiplex and demultiplex applications are given below.
+The BrightEye 20 can be used as both an embedder or disembedder.
+Because of this flexibility and compact form factor, it is very useful in applications where size and versatility are important.
+Some examples of possible BrightEye 20 applications are given below.